NethServer/ns8-docs/webtop.rst

 Sharing Contacts
 ----------------

-In the same way, you can always share your contacts by selecting the directory you want to share -> right click -> :guilabel:`Sharing and permissions`.
+In the same way, you can share your contacts by selecting the directory you want to share -> right click -> :guilabel:`Sharing and permissions`.
 Select the recipient user of the share (or Group), and enable permissions for both the folder and the individual items.